TimMct/web_app1/readMe.md

 # web app

-## FakeBook : where proffessionals meet
+## FakeBook : where professionals meet

 This repo contains a web app named FakeBook, because it's inspired from FaceBook, but it's not the same thing (it doesn't have all the responsibilities).